yo35/rpb-chessboard/wordpress.readme.txt

 == Changelog ==

+= 3.6 (March 29, 2015) =
+* Significant code refactoring of the JavaScript chess library: do not use chess.js anymore.
+* Improve FEN/PGN parsing error messages (see issue #11).

 = 3.5.1 (March 15, 2015) =
 * Fix: make `flip` attribute work on tag `[pgndiagram]` (see issue #32).